 The cash value of a life insurance policy could continue to accumulate, too.

 The insured could receive the annual dividends, as per the terms of the policy.
-The insured can take out loans against it, if needed.
+The insured can also take out loans against it, if needed.

 And, if an unexpected event should occur, the beneficiaries will receive the death benefit to manage any remaining debts or final expenses.

-Most insurance riders require the insured purchase the rider at the time the policy is issued, or at the policy’s origination.
+Most insurance riders require that the insured purchase the rider at the time the policy is issued, or at the policy’s origination.

 Often the disability income rider must be attached to one’s base life insurance policy when the policy was first taken out.
 If this rider is something you’ll need now or in the near future, it’s best to go ahead and include the provision before it’s too late.